 Another private school in the area is Rabbi Jacob Joseph School, an Orthodox Jewish school that was founded in 1903 and has separate campuses for boys and girls.
 Another religious private institution is St. Thomas Aquinas High School, which is a Roman Catholic school that serves grades 9–12.

-Nine of Edison's private schools are just east or northeast of the South Plainfield neighborhood.
+Nine of Edison's private schools are just east or northeast of South Plainfield.
 The remaining private schools are further south, with the majority near the intersection of the New Jersey turnpike and I-287.

 There are four colleges in New Jersey within a 10-mile radius of Edison.
 These include two community colleges and two four-year universities.
 The two community colleges are Middlesex County College and Union County College, and the two universities are Rutgers University and Kean University.
 For those interested in a private college, DeVry University is the closest one to Edison.